robbie-cao/trusted-services/docs/environments/secure-partitions/index.rst

 :term:`Secure Partitions<Secure Partition>` are defined by the :term:`FF-A` standard

 Secure partitions are isolated processing environments managed by a Secure Partition Manager (SPM).
-An SPM performs the role of hypervisor for the Arm Secure state and is responsible for managing SP initialization, memory management and messaging.
+An SPM performs the role of hypervisor for the Arm Secure State and is responsible for managing SP initialization, memory management and messaging.
 The Arm Firmware Framework for A-Profile (FF-A) specification (`FF-A Specification`_) defines the set of firmware features that enable the use of secure partitions for protecting sensitive workloads.

 The Armv8.4 architecture introduces the virtualization extension in the Secure state.
-For silicon based on Armv8.4 (or above) that implement the Secure-EL2 extension, the `Hafnium Project`_ provides a reference SPM implementation.
-For pre-Arm8.4 silicon, the `OP-TEE Project`_ provides an alternative reference SPM implementation.
+For silicon based on Armv8.4 (or above) that implement the Secure-EL2 extension, the `Hafnium Project`_ provides a reference SPMC implementation.
+For pre-Arm8.4 silicon, the `OP-TEE Project`_ provides an alternative reference SPMC implementation.

 Within the Trusted Services, the environments realized by the two reference SPM implementations are named as follows: